Home > Getting Started > ASP.NET Syntax > ASP.NET Syntax for HTML Controls > HtmlInputButton

 <form runat="server">

-<p>Login: <input id="Name" runat="server">
+<p>Login: <input id="logIn" runat="server">

-<p>Password: <input type=password id="Password" runat="server">
+<p>Password: <input type=password id="passWord" runat="server">

 <p><input type=submit value="Enter" runat="server"

-<p><span id="Message" runat="server" />
+<p id="msg" runat="server" />

 </form>